 The guarantor needs to understand what happens if the loan is not repaid.
 If for example the guarantor was unable to make the repayments for you, their own personal credit score and credit rating might be adversely affected.

 If you could not pay the loan and neither could your guarantor, your guarantor might be taken to court by the lender or be forced to repay the loan using their own money.
-Therefore, being a guarantor is a series undertaking.
+Therefore, being a guarantor is a serious undertaking.

-Bear in mind that if you cannot repay the loan and the guarantor has to step in, what effect will that have on your relationship with the guarantor?
+Consider if you cannot repay the loan and the guarantor has to step in, what effect will that have on your relationship with the guarantor?
 It's really essential to discuss all these issues in advance so that your guarantor is comfortable with the level of risk they're taking on.

 Guarantor loans are targeted at those with bad credit scores, namely if you have poor credit and have been turned down by mainstream lenders.

 Having someone support you can help you borrow at more sustainable rates, and make it easier to pay back your debts.

 Often this enables you to borrow higher sums than you would be able to from other bad credit lenders.
 Whilst they offer lower rates of interest than payday loans, they are still expensive, with typical APRs starting from around 50%.

 Meeting all the repayments of a guarantor loan can rebuild your credit score.
 This can make it more likely that you'll be accepted for mainstream unsecured loans and credit cards in the future with lower rates of interest.